szczyglis-dev/py-gpt/docs/source/accessibility.rst

 - Clear the attachments
 - Read the last conversation entry
 - Read the whole conversation
+- Rename current context
+- Search for a string in the conversation
+- Clear the search results
 - Send the message to input
 - Append message to current input without sending it
 - Switch to chat mode
 - Switch to Chat with files (llama-index) mode
 - Add note to notepad
+- Clear notepad contents
 - Read current notepad contents
 - Switch to the chat tab
 - Switch to the calendar tab